 You can then determine “what if” scenarios that can include more specific instructions based on the risks you previously assessed.
-These may include “what if the power goes down and there is no way to use phones or computers?”; “what if the elevators and stairwells are unusable?”
+These may include “What if the power goes down and there is no way to use phones or computers?” or “What if the elevators and stairwells are unusable?”

 Step 6: Practice the plan.

 Once the plan is designed, it’s time to practice.
-The 6 Ps mentioned above should have a seventh “P” added: “PRACTICE.”
-Prior planning and practice prevent piss poor performance.
+The 6 P’s mentioned above should have a seventh “P” added: “PRACTICE.”
+Proper prior planning and practice prevent poor performance.
 Every employee should be required to participate in regular emergency drills.
 We are all familiar with fire drills, but what do you do if there is a tornado or an IT outage?
 What happens when there is a workplace violence situation?
 Consider alternating the drills to include multiple scenarios.

-Your employees may bemoan these drills, but when a critical event happens, they will be thanking you that they knew what to do.
+Your employees may bemoan these drills, but when a critical event happens, they will be thanking you that they knew what to do, and they will be much less likely to panic.
 Remember, the goal is to avoid chaos and panic.
 The only real remedy is to have everyone fully aware of what they are to do in case of an emergency.

 No matter the size of your organization, you and your employees deserve to work in a safe environment.
 While you may never need to trigger the emergency alarm, it’s nice to know that when it sounds, there will be order.
 Preparing on the front end and choosing the right emergency notification system vendor will increase the odds everyone will make it out just fine.